plijnzaad/elixir-cloud-genomics/ansible/README.md

 mkpasswd -m SHA-512
 Enter the desired password and copy the resulting string into demo.hosts.
 The mkpasswd utility can be found in the whois package.

+To deploy the machines, verify the variables under vars in create-instance.yml, then run:
+    ansible-playbook -i demo.hosts create-instance.yml

 To configure the machines, run:
     ansible-playbook -i demo.hosts setup-instance.yml